 When you come to the garden, monitoring your plants for any pests should be part of your routine.

-If you see one, they have probably already laid eggs and will spread fast.
+If you see the stripped beetles, they have probably already laid eggs and will spread fast.

 Pick them off the plant and SQUISH them, or put in a container of soapy water to kill.